IB English Literature HL

 2. 4 Annotated Poems; numbered & on separate pages

-D) Written assignment on World Literature-Paper One (Candide, Woman at Point Zero or Hunger).
+D) Written assignment on World Literature-Paper One (Candide, Time of the Doves or Hunger).
 This is optional revision during summer.
 Remember you can revise your Written Assignment now.
 The final version will be due later in the semester, but doing the task now while it is fresher in your mind is recommended.